-You can increase volume sizes or change a WorkSpace to a larger hardware bundle once in a 6-hour period.
+A: You can increase volume sizes or change a WorkSpace to a larger hardware bundle once in a 6-hour period.
 You can also change to a smaller hardware bundle once in a 30-day period.
 For a newly launched WorkSpace, you must wait 6 hours before requesting a larger bundle.

 For example, if you increase the root and user volume of a Standard WorkSpace on 5th Dec at 11:00 AM and change it to Performance WorkSpace at the same time, on 5th Dec at 4:00 PM, you can again increase the root and user volume, and change the hardware bundle.
 If you change the Performance WorkSpace to a Standard WorkSpace on 6th Dec at 12:00 and want to go to a further smaller bundle (Value), you would be able to make this change on 6th Jan at 12:00.

 Q: Does Amazon WorkSpaces offer GPU-enabled cloud desktops?

 A: Yes.
 Amazon WorkSpaces offers a Graphics bundle for general purpose graphics applications such as CAD/CAM software, commercial and industrial modeling, prototyping, and mainstream graphics development.
 Amazon WorkSpaces also offers a GraphicsPro bundle for performance intensive graphics applications such as 3D visualizations, graphics rendering, video encoding, and high end gaming.
 Graphics and GraphicsPro bundles are available in English and Japanese.

 Q: What are GPU-enabled bundles from Amazon WorkSpaces?